EndPointCorp/end-point-blog/2010/01/28/postgres-slony-cascading-subscription.html.md

     EOF
 ```

-Here we've defined the tables that we want replicated from A1 to the
+Here we’ve defined the tables that we want replicated from A1 to the
 entire cluster; there is nothing specific to this particular scenario
 that we need to consider.